 Next to her compositions Marti is working as a stone sculptor.
 Since 2017 she has been working on projects combining her music with stone sculptures sculpted by herself.
 Recent projects were ‘Forming Sculpture-Sculpting Process’ for piano trio and ‘In Stein Gemeisselt’ for string quartet.

 Cécile Marti was chosen to receive the Werkjahr Zürich given in 2011, a yearly stipend granted by the city of Zürich.
 She was 2011/2012 an artist in residence in London for six month supported by the Landis&Gyr Foundation.
 She received fellowships from the Albert Koechlin-Stiftung in Lucerne and the Swiss National Foundation.
 Marti was composer-in-residence with the Symphony Orchestra Biel/Solothurn in Switzerland for season 2015/16.
+She was invited for a residency at Bartels Foundation in Basel 2018.
 She has been awarded with the ‘Carte Blanche’ by Fondation SUISA for 2018/2019.